Dokest/EasyLoadingScreens/README.md

 # EasyLoadingScreens
-A FOSS plugin for Unreal Engine 5 to handle loading screens for your games!
+An easy to use FOSS plugin for Unreal Engine 5 to handle loading screens for your games!

 ## Usage
 The following classes and methods are provided: